-Dane County continues to work toward the goal to be carbon-free by 2050.
-Partnering with local businesses, agriculture, and municipalities, Dane County is committed to developing initiatives that not only reduce our climate impact, but also provide new employment and revenue opportunities for our rural and urban communities.
+Dane County continues to work toward its goal to be carbon-free by 2050.
+By partnering with local businesses, agriculture, and municipalities, Dane County is committed to developing initiatives that reduce our climate impact while providing new employment and revenue opportunities for our rural and urban communities.

-One of the largest solar projects in Wisconsin will be located on 57 acres at the Dane County Regional Airport.
-More than 20,000 solar panels will generate 9 megawatts of renewable electricity— enough to meet 25% of the electricity used by all county-owned facilities.
+One of the largest solar projects in Wisconsin is located on 57 acres at the Dane County Regional Airport.
+More than 20,000 solar panels generate 9 megawatts of renewable electricity— enough to meet 25% of the electricity used by all county-owned facilities.

-Recent flooding has had a major impact on our communities, causing millions of dollars of damage.
+Recent flooding has significantly impacted our communities and caused millions of dollars of damage.
 Climate change will increase the frequency of severe storms.
 Find out what steps Dane County is taking to mitigate flood risk.

 Our interactive map showcases Dane County's clean energy and land conservation projects.
 Learn about the many ways we're already reducing carbon pollution.